Practical Puppy Training Instructors' Course (7-Days)

 What will I be required to do?

-- Presenting: This course does involve standing up and presenting, talking and sharing work amongst peers.
-This includes both your smaller team and the whole class.
+- Presenting: This course does involve talking and sharing work amongst peers.

-- Assisting clients: During this course we have puppies and caregivers attending daily at pre-arranged times, you will be required to engage with and assist these clients during their visits if you wish to earn a certificate of successful completion.
+- Assisting clients: During this course we have puppies and caregivers attending pre-arranged times, you will be asked to engage with and assist these clients during their visits.

 Will there be homework?